Snowflake-Archive/PolarPrint/README.md

 🖨️ Printer Manager for [SwitchCraft3](https://sc3.io).
 Store and queue printing jobs with ease!
 Licensed under [GNU AGPLv3](https://raw.githubusercontent.com/Snowflake-Software/PolarPrint/main/LICENSE).

+> [!IMPORTANT]
+> Snowflake-Software no longer has a precence on SwitchCraft3, as SwitchCraft3 is shutting down.
+> As such this repository has been archived.

 ## Development

 PolarPrint is written in Golang and handlebars.